Venezuela: Maduro’s third re-election

 Venezuela became a loyal partner of China internationally, while also being financially in debt to it.

-China is interested in Venezuela’s natural resources – as well as diplomatic support from a region the US has long considered to be its “backyard”.
+China is interested in Venezuela’s natural resources, as well as the diplomatic support from a region the US has long considered to be its “backyard”.

 In another article, Xinhua records the attendance of a special envoy from China at Maduro’s inauguration, underlining the strength of bilateral relations.